d3h1/Sudoku/README.md

   - Then press enter when you think you are correct (you have infinite lives but it will tell you when you are wrong)
   - Lastly, if you cannot figure it out, press SPACE and see the computer solve it

+### HOW
+This program uses backtracking in python.
+Takes 2D list of nums in an array and solves it